 Adding a background image to a word cloud may not feel like much, but having imagery and colour in any presentation or lesson is a sure fire way to get more engagement from those in front of you.

-Many collaborative word cloud tools let you choose a background image for your word cloud, but only the best give you these customisation options…
+With AhaSlides, you can also create a PowerPoint word cloud, even a zoom word cloud within a small number of steps!
+Many other collaborative word cloud tools let you choose a background image for your word cloud, but only the best give you these customisation options…

 - Themes – Background images with decorations around the side and preset colours.

-- Base colour – Choose a primary colour for your background.
+- Base colour – Choose primary colour for your background.